Why Do You Suddenly Get Razor Burn While Traveling?

 1. Changes in Water Quality Increase Skin Friction

-Water varies significantly from place to place, and this can affect your shaving experience.
+Water varies significantly from place to place—especially in terms of hardness and chlorine levels—and this can directly impact how your skin responds to shaving.

 • Poor lather from shaving products